akash5100/blog/_posts/2024-01-15-embeddings.markdown

 **Other thing that I learned, that want to remember is (might be wrong on this)**

-Big orgs doesn't create better architectures marginally, they just stay up-to-date with research on that specific domain they are working, for example NLP, Comp Vision etc. When they like some new discoveries, they keep that.
-This could be more easily understood if you think of this example: startups like Figma are created to be better than already available products like Adobe, and later Adobe buys it.
-The same thing happens with architectures - maybe from open source research, who knows.
+Big orgs doesn't create better architectures (their researchers do), How the researchers do? on addition to working on researches, they stay up-to-date with research on that specific domain they are working, for example NLP, Computer Vision etc. When they like some new discoveries, they keep that.
+On top level, this could be more easily understood if you think of this example: there are startups like Figma which provides better features from the already available products like Adobe, and later Adobe buys it.
+The same thing happens with architectures - maybe they see a breakthrough research, if open source research, they test it and if they get success they spent their resources in that, who knows.

 **Sources**